Performance of annual leak detection, quantification and emissions reduction (LDAR) campaigns at all facilities.

 Such as green hydrogen and biomethane, for their production, through the Enagás Renovable subsidiary, and adaptation of existing infrastructure for their transport.

-Promotion of new uses of natural gas
+Promotion of new logistics services

 Collaboration